Return to the Dark Valley

-Gritty Central and South American lives from an underground Colombian literary voice.
+Gritty Central and South American live from an underground Colombian literary voice.

 Santiago Gamboa is one of Colombia’s most exciting young writers.
 In the manner of Roberto Bolaño, Gamboa infuses his kaleidoscopic, cosmopolitan stories with a dose of inky dark noir that makes his novels intensely readable, his characters unforgettable, and his style influential.